from the editors of:

 When the dust settled, the new iron head from GM Performance Parts outperformed the stock--though admittedly smaller-volume--aluminum cylinder heads of the ZZ4, as well as the aluminum Fast Burn head.
 With the small-port Vortec Bow-Tie, the Hot cam, 1.6 rockers, a single-plane intake, and a 2-inch spacer, the ZZ4 generated a best average of 391 hp.
 A similarly configured setup with the large-port heads made 386 hp, on average.
 Both figures are a staggering jump over the stock ZZ4's 328.5hp average.

-Hydraulic-Roller Cams - Tech Article - Chevy High Performance Magazine
+Small-Block Cylinder Heads Basics - Tech Article - Chevy High Performance Magazine

-350 Small Block - Super Chevy Magazine
+Trick Flow Heads - Super Chevy Magazine

 recent how to articles